Nanikworkforce/TET-Bloom/prd.md

 Essential Data Management: All data related to users, groups, observation records (including form content), and statuses will be stored.

 Fundamental Reporting Data: Collection of data to support basic MVP reports (e.g., submission status, feedback status, completion rates).
-Some simple list-based reports for School Leaders.
+Some simple list-based reports for Administrators.

 Core Non-Functional Requirements: Usability, Data Integrity, Security (role-based access), Reliability, and Auditability are paramount for the MVP.